Shawn Bell: Baylor

-Bell became a part of Matt Rhule’s Baylor staff in December 2016.
+Bell became a part of Matt Rhule's Baylor staff in December 2016.
 In 2017 he served as an offensive analyst.
 In March of 2018 he was promoted to the team's offensive line coach.
 In 2020 he was retained and moved to tight ends coach under new Baylor head coach Dave Aranda.
 In January 2021 he switched positions once more and was named quarterbacks coach.

+Houston

+Bell joined Willie Fritz's staff at Houston as the quarterbacks coach on December 18, 2023.

 Personal life

 Shawn and his wife Hali are the parents of three children, Cannon, Braxton, and Saydi.